nareddyt/cs3600-pycharm-debugging/README.md

 PyCharm has **git** and **GitHub** integration built right into it.
 You can find out more about it [here](https://www.jetbrains.com/help/pycharm/2016.3/registering-github-account-in-pycharm.html).
 No more complaining that your laptop crashed and you lost all your work please...

-Of course, we don't want you guys sharing code over GitHub, so please make them private repos (it is cheating to make them public, our cheat detector will catch it).
-You can set up the repoistory on [Gatech's GitHub](http://www.github.gatech.edu), as that comes with unlimited free private repos.
+Of course, we don't want you guys sharing code over GitHub, so please make them private repos. **Note that posting your code publicly is an honor code violation.** You can set up the repoistory on [Gatech's GitHub](http://www.github.gatech.edu), as that comes with unlimited free private repos.

-Super secret tip: You can get unlimited free private repos on the [regular GitHub site](http://www.github.com) if you are a student (normally it costs $7 / month for 5 private repos).
+You can get unlimited free private repos on the [regular GitHub site](http://www.github.com) if you are a student (normally it costs $7 / month for 5 private repos).
 You need to sign up for a [GitHub Student Account](https://education.github.com/pack).
 It comes with a bunch of other free products not needed, such as AWS credit, custom domain names, continuous integration build hours, cloud-based solutions, etc.